1st Scout Ranger Regiment: History

 The First Scout Ranger Regiment was formed on November 25, 1950, under the command of former AFP Vice Chief of Staff and Defense Secretary Rafael M. Ileto The unit was modelled after the Alamo Scouts and the US Army Rangers.
 The FSSR was created due to a growing need to counter the Hukbalahap guerrillas with a force trained in small unit actions.
 Initially known as the Scout Ranger Training Unit (SRTU), they were made up of 5 man teams, made up of one officer and 4 enlisted men.
 SRTU teams used deep penetration tactics to infiltrate Huk-held territory and take out their units.
 In 1954, the Army decided to combine all active SRTU units into the 1st Scout Ranger Regiment.

+During the Cold War, the FSRR provided training for prospective commandos of the Royal Laotian Army.